Tuesday, October 29, 2024

 There are different days as educators we traverse: faltering and tired, energetic and engaged.
 Just like our students we find moments to connect and retreat.
 We have echoes of life that follow us through the door- causing distraction and distance from the foci.
 The intersection of learning and lessons.
 The strategies of curriculum versus the blue print of our existence.
 Some days you see the familiar look of procedure and rules on students faces staring back at you.
 The "I'm here, but I'm not" glaze of expectation.

-We as educators have to pull back this film, this hesitancy, this 'going through the motions," both student and educator are navigating.
+We as educators have to pull back this film, this hesitancy, this "going through the motions," both student and educator are navigating.
 High school students are the extreme of this- the most recognizable symptoms of possibility, prospect, probability and promise.
 Yet, also the heft of "I just don't care today."

 Some carry the weight of familial forecast, others are lost within the vortex of social supposition.
 I see it more now that I teach all high school.
 They can be dismissive, they can be complacent and reticent- but what I see, as their teacher, most of all is hope.
 They attend, collaborate and grasp the reality of what is coming next.
 The reality of finding the balance between then and now, future dreams unfolding and finding the path to reach their goals.